Medicare Operations Division

 Filing an Appeal

-Beginning July 1, 2005, the procedures that govern appeals to the MAC differ depending on which CMS contractor made the determination that was appealed to the ALJ.
+Beginning July 1, 2005, the procedures that govern appeals to the Council differ depending on which CMS contractor made the determination that was appealed to the ALJ.
 The procedures also differ depending on whether the ALJ issued a decision or a dismissal order.

 - If an ALJ issued a decision or dismissal for a claim for Part D drugs, other than a claim solely for payment of Part D drugs already furnished, an enrollee may request that his or her request for review be expedited.
 If you wish to expedite review, these procedures apply to your appeal.